What we care about: Lifecycle Building Center

 People: The thrust of their mission is about people.
 Their mission encompasses reaching out to folks that can use the materials that they are reclaiming so that their lives are improved without busting their budget.

-Planet: How does LBC does this?
+Planet: How does LBC do this?
 Because of the cool and smart people that are on board with LBC; the connections and linkages to all areas within the Atlanta business community are deep.
 Whenever some of these businesses need to do a renovation or raze a building, LBC gets the call.
 The team is able to divert the stream of materials from the landfill to their warehouse.
 These reclaimed materials (which range from 2x4s to doors to windows and beyond) are then sold to the public at a discount of 50-85% off.

 Profit: As “the business guy,” my focus is truly on sustainability.
 We love donations, but I love the fact that we have a great business model that is generating income to further the organization’s mission.